lewissbaker/cake/readme.txt

 Description
 -----------

-A relatively fast build system written in Python.
+Cake is a fast, general purpose build system written in Python.

+Cake has builtin support for building C/C++ projects but can be easily extended to support other kinds of build targets.

 Features
 --------